michaeldorner/only-time-will-tell/README.md

 All computations and simulations are packed into a executable Python module that allow testing the code thoroughly and running it quickly via the command line.
 Only the visualization is a jupyter notebook and not covered by our test setup.

 We use JSON to store our simulation results despite its limitation (i.e., no native time or set type) because it is widely adopted and allows dictionary-like data (in contrast to table-like data formats such as HDF5 or Apache Arrow).
 We decide against Python's internal serialization module pickle due to its inherent security issues and lousy performance.
 Since JSON does not support sets, we use sorted arrays for the reachables.
+Writing an adjacency matrix as CSV is a magnitude slower than our approach.

 At the current state, we do not support multiple cores since the whole graph is kept in memory (about 100 GB peak memory footprint) which causes performance issues on Windows and macOS due to their restriction on [COW](https://en.wikipedia.org/wiki/Copy-on-write) and process forking.
 Please find more information [here](https://bugs.python.org/issue33725) and [here](https://docs.python.org/3.10/library/multiprocessing.html#contexts-and-start-methods).